 Sharing and collaboration.
 Tableau equips users to easily share their insights with their colleagues by simply publishing on their shared server or via the cloud.
 Mobile applications also allow users to access this material more easily.

-Like Looker, Tableau is used to create visualizations, dashboards, and reports so that businesses can make more informed, data-driven decisions.
+Like Looker, Tableau creates visualizations, dashboards, and reports so businesses can make more informed, data-driven decisions.
 For example, an SEO marketing team might use Tableau to create graphs illustrating the number of monthly site visitors to demonstrate traffic growth since starting the most recent marketing campaign.

 Where Tableau shines is through its ease of use, which allows non-technical users to make visualizations and convey their findings.
 This is particularly helpful to businesses that need to develop a data-driven culture but who lack a fully developed data team to create and manage their entire data operations.
 Tableau is also scalable and can grow alongside businesses.

 Looker and Tableau are both powerful data visualization and analytics platforms that can provide organizations with the insights they need to make smart business decisions.
 So, how do you decide which is the right one for your business?
 There is no one right answer to this question.
-As a result, when deciding between Looker and Tableau, it’s important to consider:
+As a result, when deciding between Looker and Tableau, it’s important to consider the following:

 Price